 installimage finds an

 /autosetup file in the Rescue System, it will automatically use this as the configuration file.
 Unless there are errors in the files, you will not see a menu and or editor.

-The following variables can be adjusted to customize the installation.
+You can adjust the following variables to customize the installation.

-Here you can select on which drives you want the OS to be installed.
+Here, you can select which drives you want the OS to be installed on.
 The drives will be completely wiped, and all data currently on them will be lost.

 # before it.
-Please note that doing so means that the number after the next DRIVE variable must be properly adjusted.
+Important note: Doing this means that you need to properly adjust the number after the next DRIVE variable.

 # SSDSC2BB480G4 #DRIVE1 /dev/sda # SSDSC2BB480G4 DRIVE1 /dev/sdb

-When the server has multiple drives the variables
+If the server has multiple drives, you can use the variables

-SWRAIDLEVEL can be used to create different software RAID levels.
-Any software RAID levels are always applied to all (marked with DRIVE, as discussed above) drives.
-If you don't want a software RAID on a particular drive, you'll need to remove it accordingly.
+SWRAIDLEVEL to create different software RAID levels.
+Any software RAID levels are always applied to all drives.
+(That means drives marked with DRIVE, as discussed above.) drives.
+If you don't want software RAID on a particular drive, you'll need to remove it accordingly.